-TL; DR: Product Mindset and OWnership in Scrum Teams
+TL; DR: Product Mindset and Ownership in Scrum Teams

 There is one product, one Product Owner, one Product Backlog — a simple rule.
 How is that supposed to scale, you might ask, isn’t that approach turning the Product Owner into the Scrum team’s bottleneck, impeding value creation rather than spearheading it?
 Well, cargo cult Scrum might end up in that dead-end.
-The trick to avoiding this fate is to start including the Development Team as early as possible in Product Backlog management which requires a product mindset.
+The trick to avoiding this fate is to start including the Developers as early as possible in Product Backlog management which requires a product mindset.

 Learn more about how to kick-off this process with an initial day-long product mindset workshop for your Scrum Team.